 Interim Director for the Center for Leadership

 Educational background: I received my Bachelor’s Degree in Child and Adolescent Psychology from Heidelberg University in Ohio and my Masters’ degree in Higher Education and Student Affairs from the Ohio State University (go Buckeyes!).

 Professional experience: My career path includes residence life and leadership development over the past eight years.
 I started as a graduate student at Otterbein University in Ohio, where I worked in Residence Life as a Hall Director for two years.
 Following graduation, I continued working in Residence Life at Wittenberg University in Ohio as an Area Coordinator for three years.
 Additionally, I served as Wittenberg’s Leadership Initiatives Coordinator, where I cultivated my passion for leadership education and development.

 Personal: I have an amazing dachshund named Buckeye and I love all things Ohio, even the Cleveland Browns!
-I love watching sports, reading, baking, working out (which is counterintuitive to my love for baking!).
+I love watching sports, reading, cooking and baking, working out and running, and spending time with my fiance!

 Why I enjoy working in the Center for Leadership: My passion is helping others find their passions!
-I am grateful that I get assist students in developing their identities and cultivating their strengths.
+I am grateful that I get to assist students in developing their identities and cultivating their strengths.
 It is so rewarding to see the amazing contributions that Elon students are making as a result of their leadership experiences.

 Favorite quote: “Whether you think you can, or you think you can’t – you’re right.” – Henry Ford